datastaxdevs/workshop-cassandra-fundamentals/README.md

 token@cqlsh:sensor_data>
 ```

+> *Note*: you could also achieve the same result with another `INSERT` statement,
+> which will simply overwrite the previous values if the partition key is the same.
+> This is because Cassandra _does not read before writing_, i.e. updates are inserts!

 #### ✅ Step 6e.
 CRU(D) = delete = remove data

 The final operation from our **CRUD** acronym is **DELETE**.
 This is the operation we use when we want to remove data from the database.